oleggrishechkin/react-tagged-state/README.md

 const counter = createSignal(0);

-const unsubscribe = subscribe( counter,
+const unsubscribe = counter.on(
   (value) => {
     console.log(value);
   },
 );
 ```

-Callback will be called on signal's value change.
+Callback will be called on signal's value change or event's dispatch.

 ## Example